rigobersio/ec_vite6_react_Tail4_ts/client/README_client.md

 import MainLayout from './MainLayout';
 import HomePage from './pages/HomePage';
 import RegisterPage from "./pages/RegisterPage";
-import LoginPage from "./pages/LoginPage";
+import Login from "./pages/Login";
-import LogoutPage from './pages/LogoutPage';
+import Logout from './pages/Logout';
 import GalleryPage from './pages/GalleryPage';
 import ProfilePage from './pages/ProfilePage';
 import PaymentGateway from './pages/PaymentGateway';